-5.1 Legislation
+5 Legislation

-- 5.1.1 In undertaking its licensing function under the Gambling Act 2005, this authority is also bound by other legislation, including:-

-- 1. Section 17 of the Crime and Disorder Act 1988:

-- 2. Human Rights Act 1998;

-- 3. Health and Safety at Work Act 1974;

-- 4. Environmental Protection Act 1990;

-- 5. The Anti-Social Behaviour Act 2003;
+- 5.1.1 In undertaking its licensing function under the Gambling Act 2005, this authority is also bound by other legislation, including:- - Section 17 of the Crime and Disorder Act 1988 - Human Rights Act 1998 - Health and Safety at Work Act 1974 - Environmental Protection Act 1990 - The Anti-Social Behaviour Act 2003 - Equality Act 2010 - Anti-Social Behaviour, Crime and Policing Act 2014 - 5.1.2 The intention of this policy is not to duplicate other legislation or regulatory regimes.

-- The Race Relations Act 1976 (as amended);

-- 5.1.2 The intention of this policy is not to duplicate other legislation or regulatory regimes.
 Every effort will be made to avoid any duplication with other statutory / regulatory systems that already place obligations on employers and operators, including planning.
-Whilst it will not consider whether a licence application is likely to be awarded planning or building consent, it will listen to, and consider carefully, any concerns about conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise.

-- 5.13 No account will be taken as to whether buildings have or comply with the necessary planning or building consents.
+Whilst it will not consider whether a licence application is likely to be awarded planning or building consent, it will listen to, and consider carefully, any concerns about conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise. - 5.1.3 No account will be taken as to whether buildings have or comply with the necessary planning or building consents.
 Those matters should be dealt with under relevant planning control and building regulation powers, and will not form part of considerations for the premises licence.